Apr 26, 2017

 I think we’re all starting to take more second glances these days.

-Alain de Botton makes a valid point when he says that we “opt for certain kinds of ease and excitement over others….[i]t’s not companies that primarily degrade the world.
+The School of Life makes a valid point when they says that we “opt for certain kinds of ease and excitement over others….[i]t’s not companies that primarily degrade the world.
 It is our appetites, which they merely serve.” ⁴

 But there’s a mind-boggling amount of facets involved in this issue — a whole system that has been built up for decades.
 Everything is connected.